MetaMorphic-Digital/draw-steel/README.md

 ## System Discussion

 We have two dedicated channels in appropriate discord forums:
 - In the [MCDM Discord](https://mcdm.gg/discord) look inside the ds_homebrew forum.
-This discord is also the best place to ask about playing Draw Steel.
+The MCDM discord is also the best place to ask about playing Draw Steel as a TTRPG.
 - In the [Foundry Discord](https://discord.gg/foundryvtt) look inside the other-game-systems forum.
 The Foundry VTT discord server is also the best place to ask about using the FoundryVTT software.

 ## Community Contribution